-Under this HOPWA NOFA, non-profits who receive an award will enter into agreements for a period of 12 months beginning January 1, 2023 to December 31, 2023.
+Under this HOPWA NOFA, non-profits who receive an award will enter into agreements for a period of 12 months beginning January 1, 2020 to December 31, 2020.

-Agencies can apply to provide supportive services only.
+Agencies are allowed to apply to provide supportive services only.

 The Selection Process under this NOFA